 A trip to the Top of the Mark, the restaurant/bar at the top of the Mark Hopkins Hotel on Nob Hill, is one of the quintessential San Francisco experiences; everyone should do it at least once!

 It's so traditional, it's become a little uncool to go there; but doesn't that make it retro-cool?
-I can't figure that out, but I do know they have one of the most spectacular and scrumptious brunches I have ever enjoyed.
+I can't figure that out, but I do know they have one of the most spectacular and scrumptious buffets I have ever enjoyed.
 And what a view!

-The Mark Hopkins Hotel is one of the Grand Dames of San Francisco, catering to the rich and famous of the 1920's, 30's and 40's, and sitting on top of Nob Hill since 1926.
+The Mark Hopkins Hotel is one of the Grand Dames of San Francisco, catering to the rich and famous of the 1920s, 30s and 40s, and sitting on top of Nob Hill since 1926.

 The hotel sits in the area that the wealthy of 19th century San Francisco built their mansions.
 Most of the Nob Hill homes were destroyed by fire in the 1906 earthquake, which also claimed the turreted mansion of Mark Hopkins.

-One of San Francisco's most elegant hotels was built on the site of the former mansion 1926 and became one of the most prestigious hotels of the city, along with the Fairmont Hotel across the street.
+The Mark Hopkins MansionOne of San Francisco's most elegant hotels was built on the site of the former mansion in 1926 and became one of the most prestigious hotels of the city, along with the Fairmont Hotel across the street.
+More on the history of the hotel.

 The Peacock Court (just past the ornate lobby) was the scene of debutante balls, and hosted many of the biggest names of the big bands and entertainers of the gilded age, like Tommy Dorsey, Benny Goodman, Xavier Cugat, Betty Grable, Dorothy Lamour, and Rudy Valley.